olmomoreno/weatherPi_station/README.md

 🧭 Launch the Processing IDE.

 1. 📁 Go to File > Open...
-2. 📂 Navigate to the arduino_three_joysticks folder.
+2. 📂 Navigate to the weatherPi_station folder.
-3. 📄 Select the arduino_three_joysticks.pde file.
+3. 📄 Select the weatherPi_station.pde file.
 4. ▶️ Click the Run button (or press Ctrl + R) to execute the sketch.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>